 PSP IT has worked with clients from a range of sectors – including chartered institutes, finance, solicitors, aerospace, supply chain management and membership – to successfully migrate data from a legacy systems to a modernised and improved system.

 Our team has over 120 years’ combined experience, meaning we understand the major pitfalls when undertaking such a large project.
 And we can identify mistakes before the escalate.

-We also provide ongoing legacy system support, so you can get the most out of your investment.
+We also provide ongoing legacy system support and modernisation, so you can get the most out of your investment.

 Providing our clients with value for money is one of our core values, and our customer care team guide you every step of the way.